Duet3D/wiki-content/User_manual/Tuning/scanning_z_probe_calibration.md

 To calibrate the probe:
 * Position the sensor above the bed at the minimum height that you expect to use it.
   For example, if the trigger height is set to 3mm, and the bed error is expected to be not more than 1mm, the minimum height would be 2mm.
-* Run `M558.2 S-1` to calibrate the drive level.
+* Run `M558.2 K1 S-1` to calibrate the drive level.
 If it is successful then it should report the resulting drive level.
-* You can also use `M558.2` with no S parameter to report the current drive level.
+* You can also use `M558.2 K1` with no S parameter to report the current drive level and .
 * Add an M558.2 command in config.g to set that drive level, e.g. if the reported drive level after calibration was 15 and it is probe #1, then use `M558.2 K1 S15`.
 Add this later in config.g than the M558 K1 command that configures the probe.
 * Also check that the Z probe reading is sensible when the sensor is a long way above the bed.
 The aim is to get sensible readings (i.e. not 999999) from the minimum height to "infinite" height.
 * A typical drive level is around 15.